AltSysrq/avalanche/platform-native/ABI.md

 instead of the declared `stack_map` itself, the call can be declared pure, allowing the optimiser to elide the call in functions or paths that do not need it.

+The lower two bits of the `stack_map` pointer (a heap handle) passed into `ava_gc_push_local_heap` as the caller's stack map are used to tag what the parent heap of the resulting heap handle should be:

+- 00: The parent heap is the local heap of the parent handle.
+- 01: The parent heap is the parent heap of the parent handle.
+- 10: The parent heap is the global heap of the parent handle.

+This is encoded this way because these bits are set by the caller of a function, which knows what escape scope the callee's return value will have.

 A safepoint in a function occurs whenever another function which could possibly call into the memory management system or which is such a call itself is made.